adam4130/config/README.md

 # config
-Config files for Gentoo, NixOs, and Git, Neovim.
+Config files for Gentoo, NixOS, and Git, Neovim.
+The install script copies files to their respective directories and triggers a rebuild of `configuration.nix`.